 Feathered versus bare legs

 The purpose of having feathered legs is not clear.
 Some suggest that feathers on the legs protect them from cold temperatures.
 Others suggest that it is a layer of protection from biting and scratching prey.
 Bald eagles feed largely on fish and may not need protection on the legs.

 - The legs are covered with feathers down to the feet.

 - The legs are bare.

-Golden, and bald eagles are similar.
-In both species, females can be up to 25 percent larger than the males.
-Overall length, wingspan, and weight differences are so small between both species that these metrics offer little help to separate them by size.
+Golden and bald eagles are similar in size.
+In both species, females can be up to 25 percent larger than males.
+Overall length, wingspan, and weight differences are so small between both species that these metrics offer little help to separate juvenile and immature bald and golden eagles.

-In the field, particularly when perched, bald eagles may look slightly larger, while golden eagles look longer and slinkier.
+In the field, particularly when perched, bald eagles may look slightly larger, while golden eagles look longer and slender.